Update: The Apple Watch Series 7 is now official. Read our guide for everything you need to know.

 Here's what we think the next Apple Watch could be packing.

-Apple Watch Series 7 release date and price
+Apple Watch Series 7 release date, price and possible delays

 So we know that new Apple Watch launches are usually pegged for the Fall.
 We've already heard about watchOS 8, giving us some of the new software features that'll end up on the new Apple Watch by the end of the year.